WayneJeYang/_Projects/README.md

-# Statistics Projects
+# Analysis with Rstudio

-Purpose - display various data analytical project works with Rstudio
+Purpose - Find valuable insights from data with Rstudio

 Projects involved:
 1. Visualising data from the Behavioural Risk Factor Surveillance System (BRFSS) using ggplot2 & dplyr library